Cushychicken/in_progress/2014-04-29-laowais-guide-shanghai.md

 Try to find a China Telecom store that will sell you a cheap phone for voice and text - $20 US will get you a long way on text and voice in China.

+If you happen to run out of credit for your phone, and want to top up while abroad, you can use [this](http://www.china-mobile-phones.com/china-prepaid-sim.html ) site to top up your balance on China
+Mobile from abroad.

 ## Places You Should Go